programminghistorian/jekyll/es/colaboradores.md

 # Nuestras Colaboradores

-The Programming Historian is grateful to our past and current supporters for enabling us to bring these resources to the world, free at the point of access to readers everywhere.
+*The Programming Historian en español* is grateful to our past and current supporters for enabling us to bring these resources to the world, free at the point of access to readers everywhere.

-## Institutional Partners
+## Asociadas Instituciones

 Contributers to our [Programa de Instituciones Asociadas](pia).

 - [KU Leuven Bibliotheken](https://bib.kuleuven.be/), Bélgica